Cardinal90/multi-cursor-case-preserve/README.md

 # Multiple cursor case preserve

 ## Features

 Have you ever tried to change a single word in all variable names, but had your camelCase broken?
 This extension preserves selection case in these situations.
 It recognises CAPS, Uppercase and lowercase.
 Works for typing or copy-pasting.

 ![Example](images/Example.gif)

 ## Known Issues

- - Be careful, if you undo and redo this after making any further changes - VSCode will lose any forward history, you won't be able to redo anything, that was done after.
-Better undo the change manually.
+*   Since 1.0.3 undo/redo for changes made by this extension is safe.
+It is still not perfect.
+[This issue](https://github.com/Microsoft/vscode/issues/38535) prevents me from solving undo/redo completely.
- - Probably won't properly work for multiline selections, but this scenario doesn't seem likely.
+*   Probably won't properly work for multiline selections, but this scenario doesn't seem likely.

 ## Release Notes

+### 1.0.3

+Improves undo/redo behavior

 ### 1.0.2